tofti/python-kmeans/README.md

 ![results](https://github.com/tofti/python-kmeans/blob/master/examples/crime.gif "Crime Example")

 # Description
 k-means attempts to identify a user specified k(<N) number of clusters from a set of N d-dimensional real valued vectors.
-The algorithm attempts to minimize the sum of squared distances from a cluster center, to the cluster members.
-This sum of squares is referred to as the "distortion" due to the methods origins in signal processing.
-An unfortunate choice of initial cluster centers may cause the algorithm to get stuck in a locally optimum solution that is clearly sub-optimal (see ).
+In lay terms, it attempts to group together similar data points in to a specified number of groups.
+More specifically the algorithm attempts to minimize the sum of squared distances from a cluster center, to the cluster members.
+The sum of squares distances is referred to as the "distortion" due to the methods origins in signal processing.
+The output of the algorithm is a cluster assignment for each data point, and a final level of "distortion".

-A great deal of research focuses on selecting initial cluster centers, see K-Means++ and the comparative review of initialization methods in the Resources section.
+The algorithm does not produce a provably optimal solution, and initial cluster centers may cause the algorithm to get stuck in a locally optimum solution that is clearly sub-optimal (see the basic2d example in the Results section).
+Much research has focused on selecting initial cluster centers, see K-Means++ and the comparative review of initialization methods in the Resources section.

 # Resources